nanjalaruth/Somatic-and-Germline-variant-Identification-from-Tumor-and-normal-Sample-Pairs/README.md

 The next process after quality control is Trimming and Filtering.
 This process further helps to trim and filter raw reads to give a more improved quality.
 ° Tool - TRIMMOMATIC (Galaxy Version 0.
 38. 0) is a fast, multithreaded command line tool that can be used to trim and crop low quality reads and remove the present adaptors in the reads to improve the quality of these processing datasets.

-° Input data - The forward read FASTQ file (r1) and the reverse read FASTQ file (r2) of the normal tissue is run concurrently as paired-end by performing initial ILLUMINACLIP step.
+° Input data - The forward read FASTQ file (r1) and the reverse read FASTQ file (r2) of the normal tissue are run concurrently as a paired-end by performing initial ILLUMINACLIP step.

 ° Process - Under the ILLUMINACLIP step, the adapter is set to standard and "TruSeq3 (paired-ended, for MiSeq and HiSeq)" set as adapter sequence to use.
 The maximum mismatch count is set at "2".